T-Troll/alienfx-tools/README.md

 ## Requirements
 - Alienware device present into the system and have USBHID driver active.
 - (Optional) For `alienfx-cli` and `alienfx-probe` high-level support, Alienware LightFX DLLs should be installed on your computer.
 These are automatically installed with Alienware Command Center and should be picked up by this program.
-- (Optional) You should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu then "Allow 3rd-party applications" in older Desktop version
+You also should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu then "Allow 3rd-party applications" in older Desktop version
 - Windows 8+ (binary files for x64 only, but you can compile project for x86 as well).

 Device checked: `Alienware m15R1`, `Alienware M13R2`, `Dell G5` (should work with any Alienware device with API 1.0 or later)

 ## Known issues
-- On some devices, some functions can work incorrectly: can't retrieve positions and colors, can't set zone to action.
+- On some devices, some functions from high-level SDK can works incorrectly: can't retrieve positions and colors, can't set zone to action.
 This may fixed in upcoming AWCC updates.
 - `alienfx-cli set-tempo` command doesn't work with high-level SDK (bug in SDK, low-level only).<br>
 - `alienfx-cli` commands `set-zone` and `set-zone-action` not supported with low-level SDK (no zones defined).<br>
 - `alienfx-cli` command `set-action` donsn't work with low-level SDK (work in progress)